How to add digital signatures to PDFs using Laravel

 What are digital certificates?

-In the digital realm, digital certificates function like electronic identification cards.
+Digital certificates work like electronic identification cards.
 They’re used to confirm the legitimacy of online transactions, communications, and documents.
 A digital certificate contains the following:

 • Public key — An openly shared cryptographic key used for encrypting data.